 We start Latin in Year 6 and there are beginners groups for pupils who join the school later.
 Ancient Greek is taught as an optional after-school activity in Year 8.

 Computing & IT

 Computing & IT prepares pupils to participate in our rapidly changing world.
 Pupils use IT to find, explore, analyse, exchange and present information responsibly, creatively and with discrimination.
 It is increasingly important that all children learn how to design and create software as well as simply consume it.
 Computational thinking is a key part of the Computing curriculum and includes decomposition, pattern recognition, abstraction and algorithms.
 To this end, we use the Scratch programming environment to teach basic programming concepts in a fun and engaging manner.

 At Junior King’s, we continue to develop essential IT and Digital Literacy skills including, but not limited to, high levels of competence in office software, touch typing, learning how to use the Internet as a research tool, how to stay safe online and communicating with others using e-mail.
 Highlights include learning how to design and program phone apps, coding websites in HTML and introducing game theory.

 The Junior King’s Design and Technology department prepares pupils to be creative problem solvers, to work as individuals and as members of a team, to participate in tomorrow’s rapidly changing technologies and to enjoy expressing their ideas using a wide range of media.
 Students are engaged in using computer aided design and manufacture, wood, metal, plastic and electronics to communicate their unique ideas.

 During their Design and Technology experience, students combine practical skills with an understanding of aesthetics, social and environmental issues and industrial practices.
 As they do so, they reflect on and evaluate present and past design and technology, its uses and effects.

-At Junior King’s students are given the opportunity to develop a variety of practical techniques as they explore their imaginative thinking.
-Working in stimulating contexts they engage in a continuous course of personal development, learning to use today’s technologies so they can participate in developing tomorrow’s.
+At Junior King’s, students are given the opportunity to develop a variety of practical techniques as they explore their imaginative thinking.
+Working in stimulating contexts, they engage in a continuous course of personal development, learning to use today’s technologies so that they can participate in developing tomorrow’s.